 turmeric, basil, mint, horseradish, pepper, cardamom, cumin, fennel, dill, ginger

 small amounts of pickled vegetables, miso, soy sauce, rose and jasmine flowers

 molasses, small quantities of wine, coffee (no more than 1/day)

 Foods to Restrict or Avoid

-Cheese, eggs, cream, ice cream, red meat, nuts, pizza, lard, shortening, margarine, deep fried food, chilies, excessively hot, spicy meals, beer and excessive intoxicants, raw vegetable juices, refined sugar, artificial preservatives, artificial coloring
+Cheese, eggs, cream, ice cream, excessive amounts of red meat, nuts, pizza, lard, shortening, margarine, deep fried food, chilies, excessively hot, spicy meals, beer and excessive intoxicants, raw vegetable juices, refined sugar, artificial preservatives, artificial coloring

 Clinical Handbook of Internal Medicine, Vol. 2.
 MacLean & Lyttleton.
 University of Western Sydney: Australia.
 2002.